 10 Steps to Transform the Health Care

-More than six years ago, the Patient Care and Affordable Care Act (ACA), also known as Obamacare, was signed into law.
+In 2010, the Patient Care and Affordable Care Act (ACA), also known as Obamacare, was signed into law.
 At the time, many promises were made by the President and the authors of the law which turned out not to be true.
 Premiums continued to rise and as it turned out, you may not actually be able to keep coverage that you like.
 This law mandated that every American purchase Washington-approved health insurance or face penalties for not complying.
 This is bad policy, plain and simple.

 We must replace Obamacare with common sense reforms that give states flexibility to address their unique health care needs, promote greater competition in the insurance market, and drive down health care costs.
 I believe access, affordability, and quality result from a competition-oriented, market-based approach to healthcare.